Formerly known as the Community Health Equity Catalyst Strategy (CHECS)

 (No solicitations accepted)

-Beacon grant applicants should be able to describe how the funding will allow them to do something they otherwise would not be able to do.
-In certain cases Beacon grants can replace expired grant funding for successful programs, but are otherwise not intended to maintain current operations.
-CHECS does not support galas, benefits, fundraising activities, conferences, symposia, or costs associated with indirect rates or administration fees for projects submitted by universities.
+Grant applicants should be able to describe how the funding will allow them to do something they otherwise would not be able to do.
+In certain cases Health Equity grants can replace expired grant funding for successful programs, but are otherwise not intended to maintain current operations.
+The Health Equity Initiative does not support galas, benefits, fundraising activities, conferences, symposia, or costs associated with indirect rates or administration fees for projects submitted by universities.

-As a Ministry of the Catholic Church, CHECS does not promote or condone practices that are contrary to the Ethical and Religious Directives for Catholic Health Care Services, including contraceptive practices, direct abortions, and some reproductive technologies.
+As a Ministry of the Catholic Church, the Health Equity Initiative does not promote or condone practices that are contrary to the Ethical and Religious Directives for Catholic Health Care Services, including contraceptive practices, direct abortions, and some reproductive technologies.